tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 +++
-title = "Local Tinkerbell Setup with Vagrant" date = 2020-07-13 draft = false
+title = "Local Setup with Vagrant" date = 2020-07-13
+draft = false
 weight = 20
 toc = true
 +++

 If you want to dive in to trying out Tinkerbell, this tutorial sets it up locally using Vagrant.
 Vagrant manages the Tinkerbell installation for this tutorial's Provisioner, and runs both the Provisioner and Worker on VirtualBox or `libvirtd`.

+It covers some basic aspects of Tinkerbell's functionality:
+- setting up a Provisioner
+- creating the hardware data for the Worker
+- creating a template with a placeholder action item, using the [hello-world example](/examples/hello-world)
+- and creating a workflow

+The last step is to start up the Worker, which will call back to the Provisioner for its workflow.

 ## Prerequisites